Christine McDade is a human resource professional (PHR & SHRM-CP) with over 20 years in the public sector.

 - Network With Local Human Resources Professionals.
 It is beneficial to network with others who are tasked with the same HR responsibilities.
 As these folks will be going through the same struggles to keep up with changes affecting the workplace, it will be wise for HR professionals to communicate with them for the purpose of sharing valuable problems solving ideas and workplace practices.
 Setting up monthly or quarterly meetings with other HR professionals to discuss issues that are being tackled in the workplace will build solid working relationships.
 This sort of networking may lead to increased communication beyond the meetings through phone calls and emails exchanged between the professionals as needed.

 - Attend Local Trainings and Workshops.
-Since much of the training costs are associated to the travel required to get to the training, it is always a good idea to attend local training seminars and workshops.
+Since much of the training costs are associated with the travel required to get to the training, it is always a good idea to attend local training seminars and workshops.
 Law firms often put on low-cost half-day and all-day seminars where they present court cases and changes in the law that affect the employment of workers.
 Other professional training organizations put on training sessions at hotels and event centers in towns and cities for the convenience of employers.
 Being able to attend these training sessions can be very beneficial to the training of employees.

 - Research Human Resources Trends and Legal Issues on the Internet.
-Most employees have access to the Internet from their desk or workspace.
+Most employees have access to the Internet from their desks or workspace.
 It is crucial, therefore, to make the most of the research that can be gained through the resources on the Internet.
-Up to the minute information can be gained by using articles and news that gets put on the Internet for all to read.
+Up-to-the-minute information can be gained by using articles and news that gets put on the Internet for all to read.
 Supreme Court decisions get posted to the internet immediately by news websites and other legal watchdogs who monitor cases that could affect the business of HR.

 - Research Human Resources Trends and Legal Issues in Professional Journals and Magazines.
 HR professionals also peruse professional articles in publications of magazine and journal articles.
 Useful analysis of employment law and trends is found in these articles.